snadi/GitHubClassroomMgmt/README.md

 4. **Add ccids**

-   - Copy all CCID-GitHubUsername pairs from [GitHub Classroom Roster](https://docs.google.com/spreadsheets/d/1ccueXQgTkS_DWQttuVNnd1wJ1-K7Mp_oFlIvTq5gnrw/edit#gid=0).
+   - Fill `student_list.csv` with CCID-GitHubUsername pairs from the course.
-   - Paste them to `student_list.csv`.

    - Open `ccid_list.txt`, paste ccids you need to grade to this file.
    - All ccids are emails (e.g., zicun@ualberta.ca), one ccid per line.